jcazevedo/jcazevedo.net/_drafts/leetcode-1937-maximum-number-of-points-with-cost.md

 checking how many points we would get for every cell in the next row.
 Once we reach the bottom row we don't expand our search state further and update our current best score accordingly.
-As expected by the problem constraints, the above code is going to either exceed the time or memory limits of the online judge.
+As expected by the problem constraints, the above code is going to exceed the time (and likely memory) limit of the online judge.

 ## Brute Force with Cuts